What is a brand purpose? To answer this and other questions, we have prepared this article with 10 best brand purpose examples.

 How to use brand archetypes?

 How to use archetypes to build a brand identity?
 Start with the most important question: “who is my brand?”.
 Treat it as a person.
 Brands should be defined by the exact same categories as humans, namely by the set of distinguishing features, values and their visual form.
 We can say that the equivalent of human appearance is, for example, a brand’s logo, colors appearing on its channels of communication or icons that are associated with it.
 It might seem funny to you, but the brand archetype colors really matter.
 An archetype can shape your brand perception.
+Keep in mind that brand elements can be used to express and embody specific brand archetypes.

 However, visual identification is not everything.
 Just as a person has some personality traits, a brand will be associated with some emotions, behaviors and actions.
 So before you move on to choosing an archetype, be sure to look at your brand as a human and ask yourself the following questions: